Components for Internet Access Rules

 Sources

-You can configure access policies for specific source-destination pairs.
+You can configure internet access rules for specific source-destination pairs.
 Sources are the users, groups of users, or other entities that comprise the "From" end of traffic that an access policy applies to.

-You can use these reusable sources in internet access rules:
+You can use these reusable sources on internet access rules:

-You can apply rules to traffic originating from IP addresses in network segments defined by Internal Networks and Secure Access Virtual Appliances (DNS forwarders).
-For more information, see Internal Networks.
+You can apply rules to traffic originating from IP addresses in network segments defined by Secure Access Sites. - Security Group Tags

 You can apply rules to traffic originating from IP addresses in network segments that include VPN IDs.